About Tiare Films

 Andy Kirkwood

-Andy is Tiare Films second cameraman, aka: ‘groom-cam’.
+Andy is Tiare Films ‘groom-cam’.
 His strength is in capturing events as they unfold – from food preparation and performances to family wedding traditions.
 He also takes care of our sound recording and graphic design.

 Tiare Films logo